Dropping a class

 To withdraw from all classes through the last day to drop a class with a “W”, log on to your Portal account and drop them through STAR.

-If you need to withdraw from the TERM after the last day to drop a class with a “W”, you may do any of the following:
+If you need to withdraw from the TERM after the last day to drop a class with a “W”, do any of the following:

-1. Visit the Office of the University Registrar.
+- Come to the Office of the University Registrar in person

 If you live in university residential housing, they should vacate housing and turn in keys via the proper procedure.
 Check with the main desk of your residential hall, or call housing at 304-293-2811 for procedural details.